pyrologic/pyrologjs/README.md

 import { PyroLog, Logger, Level } from "@pyrologic/pyrologjs";
 ```

-The usage of TypeScript benefits from the availablity of all type definitions.
+The usage of TypeScript benefits from the availability of all type definitions.

 The example code would be the same as above with one exception: It is not possible to use a plain JavaScript object as configuration item.